kartik-v/bootstrap-checkbox-x/README.md

 Alternatively, you can directly call the plugin options by setting data attributes to your input field.

-> **Note:** You can add the CSS class `cbx-label` to the labels for your checkbox inputs to style them similar to bootstrap's checkbox labels (with additional enhancements for contextual colors).
+> **Note:** You should wrap the input and label in a container with CSS class `cbx-krajee` for better alignment.
+You should also add the CSS class `cbx-label` to the labels for your checkbox inputs to style them similar to bootstrap's checkbox labels (which includes additional enhancements for contextual colors).

 ## License